dwyl/flutter-navigation-menu-demo/README.md

 Both pages are very similar.
 They have some text
-and a button that will allow the user to **navigate back**.
+and a button that will allow the person to **navigate back**.

 These pages will be later used